yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ### 1.2 The Purpose
-Let's see at examples of why we may need Kalman Filters.
+Let's see examples of why we may need Kalman Filters.

 **Example 1**: We need to measure the internal temperature of a core reactor of a nuclear power plant.
 You may guess that we cannot put any type of sensors directly into the core as they will melt instantaneously.
-The best we can do is measure external tempeature outside the core and then use a Kalman Filter to find the best estimate of the internal temperature from an indirect measurement.
+The best we can do is measure external temperature outside the core and then use a Kalman Filter to find the best estimate of the internal temperature from an indirect measurement.
 That is, we use a Kalman Filter when ```we cannot measure directly the variables of interest```.

 **Example 2**: Suppose we want to track the location of our drone at a specific time ```t```.
 We may use the a **GPS** to do so but the precision may differ based on the number of satellites available and other factors.
-We may use the onboard **IMU** sensor to deduce the distance travelled but our sensor can be ```noisy```.
-So what we can so is to ```fuse``` both sensors measurements to find the optimal estimate of the exact location of our drone.
+We may use the onboard **IMU** sensor to deduce the distance traveled but our sensor can be ```noisy```.
+So what we can do is ```fuse``` both sensors' measurements to find the optimal estimate of the exact location of our drone.
 That is, we use Kalman Filter when we want to find ```the best estimate of states by combining measurements from various sensors in the presence of noise```.

 ```To put it simply, our aim is to determine the current state of the system by considering both its underlying dynamics and the presence of imperfect measurements.```